 Follow these three simple steps:

 For all students who need to self-isolate, we'll check in with you to make sure you're doing OK.
 We'll invite you to join a closed Facebook group and you can join a range of social and wellbeing events online.

 You'll be able to continue your studies online while you self-isolate, as long as you're well enough to do so.
 Our student support services will also be there if you need them, including the Counselling and Wellbeing Service.

 If you're living in University accommodation and are asked to self-isolate, please don't worry about getting hold of food or other essential goods.
 We're here to support you all the way, and we'll take care of the basics.

 You must stay at home (or in your University room) for at least ten days.
 We'll support you throughout this time.

 Every Monday, we publish newly confirmed positive COVID-19 cases reported to the University in the previous week.
 You can see the latest figures here.

-The number of positive cases at ARU is currently low, and we thank our community for following safety guidelines and helping to maintain Covid-secure campuses.
+The number of positive cases at ARU is currently low, and we thank our community for following safety guidelines and helping to keep us all safe and well.

 If you need to self-isolate you'll be able to continue your studies online, before returning to face-to-face teaching.Continuing your studies